 Does God Change His Mind?

-To summarize: If different objects, time frames, or language usage should characterize statements that appear to contradict, there may be a perfectly reasonable resolution to the seeming problem.
+To summarize: If different things (or people), time frames, or language usage should characterize statements that appear to contradict, there may be a perfectly reasonable resolution to the seeming problem.

 With these premises in view, let us consider some biblical facts.